rs8799/nasa-api/nasa api push/README.md

 **Tech used:** HTML, CSS, JavaScript,

-Used nasa api and built a website around it to be able to display the images, date the image what taken and a description about the image.
+Used NASA's API and built a website around it to be able to display the images, date the image was taken and a description about the image.
+I also made it so that you can choose a date other than today and see images from those days as well!

 ## Optimizations

 ## Lessons Learned:

-I learned a lot about how API's work as well as how to implement then in order to receive the data back to display in a browser.
+I learned a lot about how API's work as well as how to implement them in order to receive the data back to display in a browser.

 ## Examples:
 Take a look at these other projects I have in my own portfolio: